M4thez/JS-Tabs/README.md

 # JS_Tabs

 Simple JS exercises as a simple SPA

-To start open index.html
+To start open index.html in a cloned repository folder.

-Some example screenshots:
+## Some example screenshots

 Home view:
 ![Home view](/images/HomeView.png)